hluk/CopyQ/docs/scripting-api.rst

    This won't hide notes and tags.

-   E.g. if you run following, window title and tool tip will be cleared.
+   E.g. if you run following, window title and tool tip will be cleared:

    ::